-With the new EUREF-Campus Dusseldorf, the capital of the German federal state North-Rhine‑Westphalia, is going to receive a new innovation center focusing on “mobility of the future”.
-At this site situated in the vicinity of Dusseldorf Airport with its public transport station and highway junction, companies, start-up businesses, and research organizations are supposed to come together to form a new ecosystem in which to unfold their innovative and economical dynamics.
-This concept was developed by EUREF AG and has already been successfully in operation for a decade in Berlin, where the local EUREF‑Campus is considered the real-life lab for energy transition.
+The new EUREF Campus will provide Düsseldorf, the capital of the German state of North Rhine-Westphalia, with a new innovation centre focusing on “mobility of the future”.
+Located close to Düsseldorf airport, public transport and the motorway junction, the site will be home to companies, start-ups and research organisations.
+They will come together to form a new ecosystem in which they can develop their innovative and economic dynamism.
+This concept was developed by EUREF AG and has already been operating successfully for a decade in Berlin, where the local EUREF Campus is regarded as a real-life laboratory for the energy transition.

-It was Reinhard Müller, architect and CEO of EUREF AG, who back then had the idea of creating a European Energy Forum concerned with mobility and energy transition.
-Now in Dusseldorf, a strategical and thematic extension of the original EUREF‑Campus Berlin is emerging.
+It was Reinhard Müller, architect and CEO of EUREF AG, who came up with the idea of creating a European Energy Forum to deal with mobility and energy transition.
+Now a strategic and thematic extension of the original EUREF Campus Berlin is being built in Düsseldorf.

-In order to illustrate and explain this building project, EUREF AG has entrusted Garamantis with developing and creating for the wider public an access to the planning process, one that is intuitive as well as immersive.
-The interactive installation to result from this was intended for use at various trade shows like the MIPIM, but also on-site in Berlin and Dusseldorf, where it should give a vivid impression of both the extraordinary architectural design and the concepts concerning the carbon-neutral operation of the new building complex.
-At the same time, the installation was supposed to be lively and dynamic, allowing update, exchange, and alteration of the multilingual content at any time.
+To illustrate and explain this building project, EUREF AG commissioned Garamantis.
+The task was to develop and create an intuitive and immersive access to the planning process for the general public.
+The resulting interactive installation was to be used at various trade fairs such as MIPIM.
+It would also be used on site in Berlin and Düsseldorf, where it would convey a vivid impression of both the extraordinary architectural design and the concepts for the carbon-neutral operation of the new building complex.
+At the same time, the installation had to be lively and dynamic.
+It also had to be able to be updated, exchanged and modified at any time with multilingual content.

 The result of this project is the EUREF Revolving Monitor – a multi-touch installation for the playful exploration of 360° panoramic views of the emerging EUREF‑Campus Dusseldorf.
-By means of this virtual window, stakeholders and everyone else interested now can form their own impression of the future campus by rotating the screen and – by touching the designated POIs – learn some interesting details.
-For instance, how the nearby lake serves to cool the campus in summer and heat it in wintertime – with zero carbon footprint.
-But virtual group tours through the inner details of the architectural design as well are possible with this revolving monitor screen.
+Using this virtual window, stakeholders and anyone else interested can now get their own impression of the future campus by rotating the screen and – by touching the designated points of interest – learn some interesting details.
+For example, how the nearby lake will be used to cool the campus in summer and heat it in winter – with a zero carbon footprint.
+The revolving screen can also be used for virtual group tours of the internal details of the architectural design.